WeCan-Games/EchoRift/README.md

 ## Contact

-For any inquiries or feedback, please contact uson discord.
+For any inquiries or feedback, please contact us on discord .

 ---